tomblancdev/django-devcontainer/.devcontainer/doc/README.md

 ### Rename the container 🖊️

-This container is named `untitled-dev` by default.
+This container is named `python-devcontainer` by default.

 Name of the container is defined in the [docker-compose.dev.yml](../docker-compose.dev.yml) file.

 ### Rename the devcontainer 🖊️

-This devcontainer is named `untitled-dev` by default.
+This devcontainer is named `python-devcontainer` by default.

 Name of the devcontainer is defined in the [devcontainer.json](../devcontainer.json) file.